NathanKDTownsend/bidashboard-xamarin/README.md

 ## Overview

 BIDashboard reads sales data from an embedded Excel spreadsheet and caches it locally as JSON, so data remains available even after the app is closed.
-Users can analyse trends, compare results by geographical region, and drill into a specific vehicle's sales activity through interactive charts and filters — all backed by asynchronous data loading so the UI never freezes, regardless of dataset size.
+Users can analyse trends, compare results by geographical region, and drill into a specific vehicle's sales activity through interactive charts and filters, all backed by asynchronous data loading so the UI never freezes, regardless of dataset size.

 ## Features